Émile Henry (anarchist): Politicization, radicalization, love

 In any case, Henry fell in love with Élisa Gauthey, a Parisian anarchist activist who was married.
 He met her through his brother, who often visited the Gautheys, and he quickly became infatuated with her.
 One day, when she offered Fortuné to write her a poem, Émile volunteered to write it instead.
 She was surprised but accepted.
 The young man, then 19 years old, wrote her several poems, which she received without much interest, merely finding them 'amusing'.
 While the Gautheys were in Brévannes, at the house where Rose Caubet was living, Henry sought every opportunity to approach Élisa and speak with her.
 One day, he fainted upon seeing her kiss her husband.
 When she came to his side to help him recover, he woke up and confessed his feelings to her, which made her laugh.
 Hurt by her reaction, he replied that one day she would see how much he loved her.
 After this incident, he returned to Paris and wrote to her in September 1891, apologizing for what he had said and asking for her patience with him.
 Later, Henry kept a small lock of hair that Gauthey had given him, which the police found on him when they arrested him following his attacks.

 Although he still claimed to be in love with her in his letters, he began to adopt a more contemplative and detached demeanor, according to Merriman.
 He stopped visiting his mother, and she no longer received any news from him; Malato also noticed a change in the young man.

-According to Maitron and Bouhey, this romantic disapointment should not be seen as the cause of his radicalization, as they reject such a psychological interpretation of his life.
+According to Maitron and Bouhey, this romantic disappointment should not be seen as the cause of his radicalization, as they reject such a psychological interpretation of his life.
 Conversely, Petit considers this interpretation the most plausible, believing Henry's radicalization was primarily influenced by both his romantic feelings for Gauthey and his desire to impress her.

 Henry avoided military service by having a letter sent to his mother from Berlin in his name—likely sent by one of his companions.
 In this letter, the anarchist told her that he had left France to evade military service.
 As the police were unable to locate him, he was declared a deserter in February 1892.